learn-co-curriculum/java-this-reference/README.md

 2. Switch to the Java Visualizer view.
 The visualizer shows the current object state *prior* to executing `fido.giveTreat()`.
    ![dog state](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/dog_this_0.png)
-3. Press "Step Into" to execute the method call `fido.giveTreat();`.
+3. Press step-into to execute the method call `fido.giveTreat();`.
    Notice the method `getTreat()` is added to the call stack and  `this` references the same object as `fido`.
-Since "Step Into" was pressed, the debugger stops at the first line of code in the `getTreat()` method.
+Since step-into was pressed, the debugger stops at the first line of code in the `getTreat()` method.
    ![fido debug](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/debugger_this_fido.png)
-4. You can press either "Step Over"  or "Step Into" to execute the two assignment statements in the `giveTreat()` method since neither makes a method call.
+4. You can press either step-over  or step-into to execute the two assignment statements in the `giveTreat()` method since neither makes a method call.
    Keep in mind that the compiler evolves the code to use `this` to access the instance variables: